Combat fatigue, reduce stress and improve your mood with THIS Arctic herb

 Rhodiola helps to regulate and balance amounts of cortisol (the “stress” hormone) while increasing levels of a stress-resisting protein called Hsp70.
 In addition, rhodiola extracts contain rosavin and rosarin – a pair of polyphenols unique to rhodiola with powerful antioxidant and anti-inflammatory capabilities.

-Finally, rhodiola increase the synthesis of ATP – vital to cellular energy – while promoting the activity of mood-stabilizing neurotransmitters such as serotonin and dopamine.
+Finally, rhodiola increases the synthesis of ATP – vital to cellular energy – while promoting the activity of mood-stabilizing neurotransmitters such as serotonin and dopamine.

-Forward-thinking integrative doctors are increasingly advising rhodiola for adrenal fatigue, Chronic Fatigue Syndrome, ADD, ADHD and depression.
+Forward-thinking holistic doctors are increasingly advising rhodiola for adrenal fatigue, chronic fatigue syndrome, ADD, ADHD, and depression.
 Rhodiola, which has fat-burning effects, is also sometimes advised to support weight loss and reduce unhealthy abdominal fat.

 As a supplement, it’s available in tablets and capsule form.
-And, integrative healthcare providers may advise taking 400 mg a day in divided dosages, with 200 mg 15 minutes before breakfast and another 200 mg 15 minutes before lunch.
+Holistic healthcare providers may advise taking 400 mg daily in divided amounts, with 200 mg 15 minutes before breakfast and another 200 mg 15 minutes before lunch.

-Look for a formulation standardized to at least 3 percent rosavins.
-And, for maximum benefit, take rhodiola with black pepper to promote absorption.
-You may even want to try a tea.
+Look for a formulation standardized to at least 3 percent rosavin.
+For maximum benefit, rhodiola should be taken with black pepper to promote absorption.

-All of this is generally recognized as safe, but you should first discuss any change to your supplement routine with your doctor – to make sure you’re heading in the right direction.
+All of this is generally recognized as safe, but you should first discuss any change to your supplement routine with your doctor to ensure you’re heading in the right direction.

-Simply put, rhodiola is a remarkable herb that can not only help banish symptoms of burnout, but do so without the dangerous side effects and addiction risk that can accompany pharmaceutical anti-anxiety drugs.
-If you suffer from burnout syndrome, consider enlisting rhodiola for some much needed help.
+Simply put, rhodiola is a remarkable herb that can not only help banish symptoms of burnout but do so without the dangerous side effects and addiction risks that can accompany pharmaceutical anti-anxiety drugs.
+If you suffer from burnout syndrome, consider enlisting Rhodiola for some much-needed help.

 Sources for this article include: